ymyke/cardio/README.md

 # Next up

-- Build an EncodedVnC or so that just outputs all the game info as condensed as possible and can be used for testing.
-Use it instead of SimpleView and instead of the caplog stuff. -- Maybe it writes its output to some attribute that can be read easily?
-- Rethink how the session module works.
-Maybe get rid of it?
-Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to view to Card class.

-- Then use the new methods that can be used to inert it to plug in strategies.
-- Will the HumanStrategy still be necessary?

-- Separate TUIView and FightController
-  - TUIController has a link to the view and calls the methods it needs
-  - Add more methods to FightView
-  - Add same methods to SimpleView

-tui2.py:
-	view events
-		with a class that knows everything it needs to know, e.g. screen → then use these in card.py and anywhere else
-		→ maybe via session
-		→ have some abstract view similar to what we have already. gets imported by both card and tui2. controller / business logic (game logic) card_renderer.py
-	ui primitives (parametrized via screen etc.)

-- Make the handlers work w/ the TUIView.
-- Move TUIView to its own module.
-- Refactor some more stuff from the handlers to TUIView.
-- Introduce some new class that encapsulates the handlers?
-  (similar to the Fight class we had before.)
-- Refactor so the handlers does not depend on card renderers / primitives.
-- Make TUIView nicer.

-- Have TUIView and TUIController?
-Or is the latter part of the former?
-  - Or is there a View class and a Controller class and the TUIView inherits from both and implements both interfaces?
-  - Controller just has 1 method maybe?

-- GridView should be renamed to BaseView or something.
-- Or will there by a FightView + FightController and similar pairs for other parts of the game?

-- I think ComputerStrategy should be part of ComputerAgent and ComputerAgent should be part of the fightcontroller initiator, since it only has relevance in fights.
-  (- Also, maybe there is no need for a ComputerAgent class in the end?)

 - Interactive UI
 - Blood costs (Or some other concept?
 Rations?
 Energy?
 Karma? ...?)
 - Bones (other name?
 Spirits?
 Essence?
 Soul? ...?)

 # Architectural considerations

+- Rethink how the session module works.
+Maybe get rid of it?
+Maybe have a common way tests get set up in a central test module and a way sandbox.py sets up the game and get rid of session altogether? -- But would need some module that grants access to view to Card class.
+- I think ComputerStrategy should be part of ComputerAgent and ComputerAgent should be part of the fightcontroller initiator, since it only has relevance in fights.
+  (- Also, maybe there is no need for a ComputerAgent class in the end?)
 - Add some draw_strategy param to the fight handler so the humanagent can be automated for tests? -- That way it would be warranted for both agents types to have strategties.